SciLifeLab/architecture/.github/ISSUE_TEMPLATE/architecture-question.md

 - "How do I integrate with the user portal?"
 - "Is there a standard for sample metadata?"
 - "Can you review my design?"
+- "Is there an existing solution for X that I should build upon"
+- "Has another team already solved this problem?"
+- "What are other groups doing for authentication that I could align with?"
+- "Are there existing patterns or libraries I should reuse for this?"
 -->

 ## Context